multisynq/multicar/README.md

 Each session is end-to-end encrypted by a random session name and password.
 These are automatically added to the URL.
 Another player can join either by copy-pasting that URL, or by scanning the QR code in the top-right.

-Croquet 2.0 is open-source, you can find it on [GitHub](https://github.com/croquet/croquet).
+Croquet 2.0 is open-source, you can find it on [npm](https://www.npmjs.com/package/@croquet/croquet) and [GitHub](https://github.com/croquet/croquet).
 Note that only [version 2](https://www.npmjs.com/package/@croquet/croquet?activeTab=versions) is compatible with Multisynq.